ona-li-toki-e-jan-Epiphany-tawa-mi/fio.apl/README.md

 interface.

-Additionally, this library provides a number of extra functions you will probably like, such as recursively creating and deleting directories, and a defer system akin to what Zig has.
+Additionally, this library provides a number of extra functions you will probably like, such as recursively creating and deleting directories.

 Note: functions have been added as-needed, so it will not cover everything in ⎕FIO.